r00b/DukePerson-manager/README.md

 Known bugs:

-* When trying to edit a TextField near the bottom of the screen, the keyboard will cover it
+* When trying to edit a TextField near the bottom of the screen, the keyboard will cover it.
+I tried to fix this but it caused more harm than good.